andyctaylor/Scripts_and_Bots/readme.txt

 2. Email Template Generator: Generate personalized HTML emails and integrate with SMTP for efficient delivery.

+3. Hacker News Scraper Bot: A Python-based web scraper designed to extract trending news items from the Hacker News website (https://news.ycombinator.com/news).
+This bot efficiently filters and sorts the news feed based on vote count, allowing you to focus on the most popular and engaging content.

 More apps will be added as they are developed!